asyncapi/website/content/docs/getting-started/hello-world.md

           type: string
           pattern: '^hello .+$'</code></pre>

-And here is the `channels` section.
-A channel is the medium where the messages flow through.
-In some systems this is known as `topic`, `event name` or `routing key`.
-Like in TV channels, you may receive different kind of information on each one.
+The 'channels' section of the specification houses all of the mediums where messages flow through.
+For example, some systems use 'topic, 'event name' or 'routing key'.
+Different kinds of information flow through each channel similar to the analogy of TV channels.

 In our example, we only have one channel called `hello`.
-Our app is subscribing to this channel to receive "hello {name}" messages.
+The sample app subscribes to this channel to receive "hello {name}" messages.

 <pre class="language-yaml line-numbers" data-line="4-7"><code>asyncapi: '2.0.0'
 id: hello-world-app